CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 1 - Coordinates.md

    * In the Equatorial Coordinate System, the angles $\theta$ and $\varphi$ are called the *Ecliptic Longitude* and *Ecliptic Latitude* and are denoted $\lambda$ and $\beta$ respectively.
    * The Ecliptic Longitude is measured in the plane of the Ecliptic from the Cusp of Aries with East as the positive direction.
 Declination is measured perpendicular from the Ecliptic such that positive is North.
    * By definition of the Ecliptic, the Ecliptic Latitude of the Sun is always $0\degree$.
+   * The ecliptic longitude is split into twelve equal signs that span $30\degree$ each, called the *zodiac signs*: Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpius, Sagittarius, Capricornus, Aquarius, and Pisces.

 ### Coordinate Transformations
 [Coordinate transformations](https://en.wikipedia.org/wiki/Astronomical_coordinate_systems#Converting_coordinates) between the three coordinate systems are given via rotation matrices – the equatorial frame is just the ecliptic frame rotated by $\varepsilon$ along the $x$-axis.